 Whats up everybody?
 You good?
 Good.
 Me too.
 If you’re not, well…you will be after this article.

 Perhapssss not this article, but you will after trying out some these workouts I’ve been plugging into my routine recently.
+When it comes to weight loss some people prefer weight loss pills to help them.

 When my days coaching get a little on the busy side here in Florida, and I feel a bit rundown from workouts earlier in the week, or just can’t seem to find a ton of time to get a nice warmup and long lift in, Ill turn to some circuit style training to get the blood pumping and muscles primed again.